Coverage Trade Study in Mountainous Terrain

 2. Select the Basic - Definition page.

-5. Take the following actions in the Satisfaction frame:
+4. Set the following in the Satisfaction frame:

 Generating Figure of Merit percent satisfied report